rkuma18/FMP/README.md

 # EDI in Maths Support – Cardiff University

-Welcome to the official repository for the **Equality, Diversity, and Inclusion (EDI)** research project conducted in collaboration with the **School of Mathematics at Cardiff University**.
+Welcome to the repository for the **Equality, Diversity, and Inclusion (EDI)** research project conducted in collaboration with the **School of Mathematics at Cardiff University**.
 This project investigates how EDI is reflected within the *Maths Support* services, with a focus on identifying gaps and proposing data-driven improvements.

 ---